My Journey Through Djibouti’s Danakil Depression & Lake Assal

 Sunset at Lac Abbe

-Day 3 Sunrise + Drive to Lake Assal
+Day 3 – Sunrise + Drive to Lake Assal Djibouti

 TABLE OF CONTENTS

-Visa application for Indian passport holders is now easy to do online and costs $12.
-Note that you will need a bunch of documents including a letter from a local guide.
+For Indian passport holders, the Djibouti visa is now easy to obtain online for just $12.
+You will need documents, including a letter from a local guide.

-Arabic and French are commonly spoken across the country.
+Arabic and French are the most commonly spoken languages across the country.

-Carry cash and exchange for Djibouti Franch for souveniers.
-Avoid using cards.
+Carry cash and exchange it for Djibouti Francs.
+Avoid using cards where possible, especially in remote areas.

 Much like in South Sudan, the luxuries are minimal in Djibouti.
 At Lac Abbe, I slept in a camp with a basic bed.
-Request for special food ahead of time if you are vegan or vegetarian.
+If you're vegetarian or vegan, inform your local guide in advance.
+Don’t expect cafes with falafel; this is survival mode.

 LAC ABBE